VITAMIN C or ASCORBIC ACID

 Vitamin C (Ascorbic Acid)

-Probably the most important function Vitamin C performs is as an antioxidant .
+Probably the most important function Vitamin C performs is as an antioxidant.
 Oxidants are free radicals that if not controlled can significantly damage cells.
 Much in the same way that rust breaks down a car's exterior, so too can free radicals damage the skin and other body parts.
+When cells are damaged, inflammation can occur and chronic inflammation can be a risk factor for many health problems and issues.
+Antioxidants such as Vitamin C, are an effective tool in preventing chronic inflammation.

 Vitamin C is crucial to the body's ability to produce collagen, which is an important protein that keeps skin damage minimal.
 Collagen can delay the development of wrinkles and saggy skin by helping skin hold onto its elasticity.

-Vitamin C also expedites the body's ability to repair tissues so wounds heal more quickly.
+Vitamin C also expedites the body's ability to repair tissues so wounds and other injuries heal more quickly.

-Vitamin C can also help a person recover from the effects of a cold more quickly.
-However, unlike what many people believe, this it cannot actually "prevent" a cold from developing, but it can alleviate the symptoms and perhaps accelerate the passing of a cold.
-It accomplishes the task of helping the body deal with a cold by increasing the production of white blood cells and antibodies.
+Vitamin C appears to help a person recover from the effects of a cold more quickly.
+However, unlike what many believe, this it cannot actually "prevent" a cold from developing, but it can alleviate the symptoms and perhaps accelerate the passing of a cold.
+It helps the body deal with a cold by increasing the production of white blood cells and antibodies.

 Studies investigating Vitamin C's ability to slow down and possibly even prevent the formation of cataracts are ongoing and show promising results.